SAIS-S2S-Technology/Roadmap/CAPS/CAPS_course_website.md

 A six session workshop that explores ways in which computational methods can advance the applications of policy and strategy research.
 The workshop focuses on the potential of video games – and intelligent agents programmed in Python to play these games – to study strategic behaviour in complex, simulated environments.

 ### Update
-* **December 2018.
-The first iteration of CAPS was completed.**
+* **December 2018.** The first iteration of CAPS was completed.

 Thank you to all the students who participated and helped create a great environment for learning about computation, policy and strategy.
 Video recordings of the six sessions are forthcoming.
 We are currently expanding CAPS into a more dedicated learning environment and will start the next iteration in late March 2019.
 Stay tuned for updates!

-* January 2019.
-DeepMind releases [AlphaStar](https://deepmind.com/blog/alphastar-mastering-real-time-strategy-game-starcraft-ii/), solving the full game of StarCraft II.
+* **January 2019.** DeepMind released [AlphaStar](https://deepmind.com/blog/alphastar-mastering-real-time-strategy-game-starcraft-ii/) solving the full game of StarCraft II.

+When we started CAPS in October 2018 this achievement seemed at least some years away.
+Fascinating to see the fast pace of AI research.

 ***